epicabbas/epicabbas.github.io/_pages/about.md

 Hey, you can call me Abbas.
 As a master’s in computer science student, I can add value to your organization through my excellent skills in Android and Web development and version control systems with a drive for excellence.
 I love collaborating with diverse personalities and communities to build great products.

-Beyond coding, I enjoy writing, reading, and teaching tech, and occasionally playing cricket -:)
+Beyond coding, I enjoy writing, reading, and teaching tech, and occasionally playing piano and cricket -:)

 Let's connect!